bochinchero/decred-pub/StakedValue/README.md

 ![SASRVRV Ratio](./img/7_SASRVRV.png)

 During the past market cycle, the SASRV/RV ratio remained above 1 throughout the entirety of the bull market, but during the bear market it has struggled to decisevely break and sustain above that value.

-Since Decred has only gone through a single bull/bear market cycle, what is discussed above are hypotheses based on the limited data points available.
-That being said, it's worth keeping an eye on these metrics as this new cycle develops to understand if the initial observations made around them are correct.
+Given that Decred has only had a single market cycle, limiting the amount of data points available, we can only hypothethise that this metric will once again have a strong breakout above 1 when the next bull market kicks into full gear - something to keep an eye on over the next few weeks.